Maphineth-UNG/project4/README.md

        }
    }
    ```
-   Java toolchain configuration: This specifies the version of Java to use for building the project.
-Setting JavaLanguageVersion.of(21) ensures the project uses Java 21, which allows for using features and syntax available in that version.
+   - Java toolchain: This specifies the version of Java to use for building the project.
+   - JavaLanguageVersion.of(21) ensures the project uses Java 21, which allows for using features and syntax available in that version.

-4. Repositories
+5. Repositories
    ```bash
    repositories {
        mavenCentral()